docwho2/postgres-lambda-trigger/README.md

 Why even use this feature?
 If you have many code bases that are writing data to Postgres, then how do you ensure that downline processing is done correctly on all data.
 We typically fire off lambdas directly in code or push the id of the record to SNS or SQS.
 This all works fine if all the places you insert data call the correct downline function.
 But sometimes you simply need to edit or update the data directly in Postico or even just plain SQL.
 By having Postgres call the Lambda you completely decouple the downline logic from the part of the appplication that inserts/updates/deletes the data.

+Things to consider:
+- If you fire off lambdas for row updates that themselves update the DB then you can quickly exaust connection and lambda resources.
+If you update 1000 rows then you could have hundreds of lambdas fire and connect to the DB bringing everything to a grinding halt.
+Therefore you should set [concurrency limits](https://aws.amazon.com/blogs/compute/managing-aws-lambda-function-concurrency/) on these lambda functions in most cases.
+- When you exceed the limit, you get a throttle on the lambda, and these will delay processing.
+In some cases this OK, in the Geo coding use case we don't need the Geo coding to complete immediately, so it's OK.
+In testing 1K+ row updates for Geo coding some row updates took over 1 minute to complete because of the retry back off.
+- If you need smoother execution of the events, then consider using a simple NodeJS Lambda (that won't be throttled) that takes the event payload and puts it on a SQS queue that another Lambda will process from the queue.

 Two use cases are covered in this demo:
 - A Lambda that will update the same row that the trigger is firing on.
 In this case, we have an address table, and when addresses are inserted or updated, they will be geo-coded by the [AWS Location API](https://docs.aws.amazon.com/location/latest/APIReference/API_SearchPlaceIndexForText.html).
 Special care is needed in this case to prevent recursive triggering of the function.